Eddie Beach

-Edward James Beach (born 9 October 2003) is a professional footballer who plays as a goalkeeper for club Kilmarnock.
-He is a Wales under-21 international.
+Edward James Beach (born 9 October 2003) is a professional footballer who plays as a goalkeeper for League of Ireland Premier Division club Shelbourne.
+He is a former Wales under-21 international.

 Club career

 Early career

 Beach started his footballing career as a striker for his local Sunday league teams, Milford Youth and the New Forest Football Academy.
 At the age of fifteen, his father sent him a Twitter link regarding an open trial exclusively for goalkeepers, and he decided to attend.
 He was repeatedly invited back, having impressed, and was eventually offered a further trial at professional side Bournemouth.
 Having only attended the trial for three of the eight weeks, Beach returned to Sunday league level, scoring a hat-trick for his local side.

 Fellow professional side Southampton also showed an interest in Beach, and sent scouts to watch him play for his local team in a Hampshire Cup game.
 He was playing in midfield in the game, with his dad telling scouts that Beach "wasn't a goalkeeper" when asked why.
 Despite this, he was still invited for an eight-week trial, and as with the Bournemouth trial, this was also cut short.
 However, unlike the Bournemouth trial, Southampton had offered Beach a place in the academy, and he joined at under-15 level.

 He suffered an eleven-month long injury during his first couple of years with Southampton, returning in early 2020, just before the COVID-19 pandemic in the United Kingdom forced football to stop temporarily.
 He managed to impress during the time he spent in the academy, and signed a scholarship deal with Southampton in August 2020.